 - a.
 The developer shall make every effort to save existing trees.
 Special emphasis shall be made to retain the existing, mature trees along Roswell Terrace and Walnut Crescent, which have particular cultural and historic value to the neighborhood. - b.
-Any tree removal and tree planting conducted within the Redevelopment Plan area shall be in accordance with Montclair Township tree requirements at § 281-8.2 Landscaping and street trees and § 281 Trees.
+Any tree removal and tree planting conducted within the Redevelopment Plan area shall be in accordance with Montclair Township tree requirements at § 281 Trees.